gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 The reason for this design choice is two-fold:
 * Having the NMI handler keep doing the palette updates when in direct mode would result in a race condition when the NMI handler interrupts the direct mode code and messes with the PPUADDR state that the direct mode code expects to remain unchanged
 * Having the palette updates also switch to direct mode would run into another quirk of the system: Pointing PPUADDR at palette registers when display is turned off will make the display output that palette color instead of the common background color.
-The result would be glitchy artifacts on screen when updating the palette, leading to slightly-glitchy looking game whenever the palette is updated with the screen off
+The result would be glitchy artifacts on screen when updating the palette, leading to a slightly-glitchy looking game whenever the palette is updated with the screen off

 To work around this, you are advised to never fully turn the display off during a palette fade.
 If you don't follow this advice all your palette updates will get delayed until the screen is turned back on.